csc-training/geocomputing_course/materials/terminal.md

 :::{admonition} Some terminal magic
 :class: tip

-Did you every want to count all the files in a directory?
+Did you ever want to count all the files in a directory?
 Or lines in a file?
 Apart from opening the file in an editor, turning on line numbers or counting them manually you can also use a neat little command line tool called `wc`.

 Check out the documentation for `wc` and see if you can find out how to
 1. Count the number of lines/characters of file `/appl/data/geo/syke/natura/Readme_natura.txt`.